0

 What they found about hormone therapy

-The authors reviewed studies where women used systemic hormone replacement therapy or topical estrogen.
+The authors reviewed studies where women used systemic hormone therapy or topical estrogen.
 Across many of these studies, hormone therapy was associated with:

 Increased collagen content